isblab/stop/tutorial/tutorial_basic.md

 As you can see, each `METRIC` option takes 3 "values", the name of the metric, the target range (comma separated) and the search string to find the relevant fields under the stat file.
 Each `PARAM` option takes 3 "values", the name of the parameter, the metrics affected by the parameter (comma separated) and the input domain (comma separated).

 To write the `COMMAND` option, we need to know where IMP is installed on the machine.
 For the tutorial, let us call that the `IMP_PATH`.
 We also need the modified IMP script to run.
-We shall be modifying the `modeling_manual.py` script and hence, we will use that script in our command specification.
+We shall be modifying the `modeling_manual.py` script from the downloaded actin repository, and hence, we will use that script in our command specification.

 ```
 COMMAND : IMP_PATH/setup_environment.sh python -u modeling_manual.py